keepandroidfree/keepandroidfree.github.io/index.md

 - Uploading evidence of an app's private signing key
 - Listing all current and future application identifiers

-Some actions you can take to help support the opposition to the enactment of this policy are:
+Some actions you can take to help oppose the enactment of this policy are:

 ## European Union
 - Send feedback on EU Digital Fairness Act: [EU Digital Fairness Act: Have Your Say](https://ec.europa.eu/info/law/better-regulation/have-your-say/initiatives/14622-Digital-Fairness-Act_en)